Answered By: Mary Ann Cullen Last Updated: Aug 12, 2021 Views: 3063

 - You can narrow by discipline, date, particular journal title, and many other details before you search.
 (You will still have limiters after searching.)

-Browse by Subject helps you identify the best databases (and sometimes recommended websites) for your subject.
+Databases by Subject helps you identify the best databases (and sometimes recommended websites) for your subject.

 - Use the menu (not the Discover search box) to locate the subject area that best fits your topic.

 - For each subject, there is a list of recommended databases, along with a description of that database.
-(Note that they are in alphabetical order, so the best database for YOU might not be the first one.)

 - Click on the database to access that database, then you can search in that database.

-Journals A-Z will help you find a particular periodical (journal, magazine, or newspaper) by title.
-If the full text of articles in that periodical are available in GALILEO, you will be provided a link to the database, along with the dates of the periodical included in the database.
+Journals search will help you find a particular periodical (journal, magazine, or newspaper) by title.
+If the full text of articles in that periodical are available in our databases, you will be provided a link to the database, along with the dates of the periodical included in the database.
 If no full text is available, you will still be provided with links to search in the library catalog for a print copy and an option to request articles from the journal through Interlibrary Loan.